• 15 Executive Drive, Suite 6, Fairview Heights, IL 62208

 The Last Line of Defense

 The choice is yours.
-The question is: do you want convenience and security, all in one?
-Or are you satisfied with fumbling with keys (remember the super?) and not knowing who has a copy of which key and who doesn’t?
-You might want to think twice before firing the next employee, at least ask them for their key first.
-That should be a tipoff.
+Or are you satisfied with fumbling with keys (remember the super?), or not knowing who has a copy of which key and who doesn’t, and are they still an employee or not?

 Contact us today if you would like more information about how to make your business safer and more secure and receive a FREE consultation from a PASS Security expert.
-314-241-0422 or 618-394-1144 or Email Us.
+Call today!
+314-241-0422 or 618-394-1144.

 Additional Business Security Solutions We Offer